mingo

 useStrictMode true

+Enforces strict MongoDB compatibility.
 When disabled the behaviour changes as follows.

-• $type returns JS native type names as follows.
+• $type returns JS native type names.

 "missing""undefined"